 Degenerative Disc Disease Caused by Vegan Diet: False

 The author attributes her Degenerative Disc Disease (DDD) to being vegan for 20 years.
-In fact, there is no scientific evidence suggesting that DDD is caused by diet.
+In fact, the unbiased evidence suggests just the opposite.

 After speaking to my doctor and doing considerable research, I found that this condition is most often caused by injury, aging and/or bad genes.
-In my case, it was bad genes.
-In addition, DDD isn’t actually a disease.
-It “refers to a condition in which pain is caused from a disc that loses integrity.” [source]
+In my case, the congenital spinal stenosis was either due to bad genes or environmental factors.
+DDD isn’t actually a disease.
+It “refers to a condition in which pain is caused from a disc that loses integrity.”

-Contrary to the author’s unfounded belief, a diet high in antioxidants (found only in fruits and vegetables) and low in inflammatory agents (mostly found in meat, dairy and eggs) can actually help treat the condition.
+Contrary to the author’s unfounded belief, a diet high in antioxidants (mostly found in fruits, vegetables and spices) and low in inflammatory agents (mostly found in meat, dairy, eggs and processed foods) can actually help treat the condition.
 “We’ve known for 14 years that a single meal of meat, dairy, and eggs triggers an inflammatory reaction inside the body within hours of consumption.” [source]

 That means a vegan diet may benefit the condition, not harm it, and certainly not cause it.
-The author’s attribution of her DDD to her vegan diet is anecdotal with no science to support it.A vegan diet may benefit Degenerative Disc Disease, not harm it, and certainly not cause it. #vegan Click To Tweet
+The author’s attribution of her DDD to her vegan diet is anecdotal with ample, unbiased science to dismiss it.A vegan diet may benefit Degenerative Disc Disease, not harm it, and certainly not cause it. #vegan Click To Tweet

 Humans Can’t Eat Grass So That Makes Us Meat Eaters: False